Limits for automated, scheduled, and instant flows

 |Paginated items||5,000 for Low, 100,000 for all others||To process more items, trigger multiple flow runs over your data.|

-If a flow exceeds one of the limits, activity for the flow will be slowed and automatically resume when the sliding window has activity below the limit.
-However, if a flow consistently remains above the limits for 14 days, it will be turned off (see above Duration limits).
+If a cloud flow exceeds one of the limits, activity for the flow will be slowed and will automatically resume when the sliding window has activity below the limit.
+However, if a cloud flow consistently remains above the limits for 14 days, it will be turned off (see above duration limits).
 Be sure to monitor email for notifications about such flows.
-If a flow consistently exceeds the limits, you will need to update the flow to remain below the limits to prevent it from being turned off.
+If a cloud flow consistently exceeds the limits, you will need to update the flow to remain below the limits to prevent it from being turned off.

 Because these limits are for a single version, if you update your flow it will reset these limits.

 There are limits to the number of actions a cloud flow can run.
 These runs are counted for all types of actions, including connector actions, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count towards these limits.
 Additionally, retries and additional requests from pagination count as action runs.
 You can see the number of actions your flow has run by selecting Analytics from the flow details page and looking at the Actions tab.

 |Actions per 5 minutes||100,000||n/a||Distribute the workload across more than one flow as necessary.|